xychcz/S3Fit/manuals/full_parameter_list.md

 > S<sup>3</sup>Fit will run in a pure-spectral fitting mode if these parameters are set to `None` (default).
 - `phot_fluxunit` (string, optional) \
    Flux unit of `phot_flux_b` and `phot_ferr_b`, can be `'mJy'` (default) and `'erg/s/cm2/AA'`.
 S<sup>3</sup>Fit run with $f_\lambda$ and it can handle the conversion automatically if the input flux is in $f_\nu$.
-- `phot_trans_rsmp` (int, optional) \
-   Minimum number of data points to resample the transmission curves within their FWHM.
-Default is 10, i.e., at least 10 data points will be used to resample all of the transmission curves in the ranges with half of their maximum transmission values.
 - `sed_wave_w` (list or numpy array of floats, optional) and `sed_waveunit` (string, optional) \
    Wavelength array and its unit of the full SED wavelength range, which are used to create the model spectra and convert them to fluxes in each band. `sed_waveunit` can be `'angstrom'` (default) and `'micron'`; if set to `'micron'`, the wavelengths will be converted to angstrom before the fitting.
 Note that `sed_wave_w` is not mandatory.
-S<sup>3</sup>Fit can create the wavelength array to cover all of the transmission curves of the used bands with either of the following two parameters:
+S<sup>3</sup>Fit can create the wavelength array to cover all of the transmission curves of the used bands with either of `sed_wave_num` or `phot_trans_rsmp`.
 - `sed_wave_num` (int, optional) \
    Length of `sed_wave_w`. `sed_wave_w` will be spaced evenly on a log scale.
+Default is `None`, i.e., not used.
+- `phot_trans_rsmp` (int, optional) \
+   Minimum number of data points to resample the transmission curves within their FWHM.
+Default is `10`, i.e., at least 10 data points will be used to resample all of the transmission curves in the ranges with half of their maximum transmission values.

 ### Connection between spectral and photometric data
 - `phot_calib_b` (list or numpy array of strings, optional) \